MicrosoftDocs/windowsserverdocs/EssentialsDocs/support/Troubleshoot-computer-monitoring-in-Windows-Server-Essentials.md

   - zh-tw
 ---
 # Troubleshoot computer monitoring in Windows Server Essentials
-This topic provides troubleshooting for issues encountered while monitoring the health status of computers in the Alert Viewer and through email notifications in [!INCLUDE[sbs_sbs8web_2](../install/includes/sbs_sbs8web_2_md.md)].
+This topic provides troubleshooting for issues encountered while monitoring the health status of computers in the Alert Viewer and through email notifications in --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials.

 > [!NOTE]
->  For the most current troubleshooting information from the [!INCLUDE[sbs_sbs8web_2](../install/includes/sbs_sbs8web_2_md.md)] community, we suggest that you visit the [Windows Server Essentials Forum](http://social.technet.microsoft.com/Forums/winserveressentials/threads).
+>  For the most current troubleshooting information from the --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials community, we suggest that you visit the [Windows Server Essentials Forum](http://social.technet.microsoft.com/Forums/winserveressentials/threads).
 The Windows Server Essentials Forum is a great place to search for help, or to ask a question.

 ##  <a name="BKMK_TS"></a> Troubleshooting email notifications for alerts
  This section lists various issues that you might encounter when using email notifications for alerts.

 ### Cannot send the test email for the alert
- **Issue** You get an error message that says, “Cannot send the test email for alert.”
+ **Issue** You get an error message that says, “Cannot send the test email for alert.�?

  **Cause** This error might occur due to any of the following issues in the settings for alert notifications: